palikar/dotfiles/.emacs.d/EMACS.md

 # Neotree

 My tree browser of choice.
 Was blown away when I found that emacs has the ability to pull of something like tree browser.
-This was probably the functionality that showed me that emacs can be a substitute for every other IDE/text editor(on which the hippsters web-developers write their low level plebian 'web-apps')
+This was probably the functionality that showed me that emacs can be a substitute for every other IDE/text editor(on which the hippsters web-developers write their 'web-apps')

 -   [neotree](https://github.com/jaypei/emacs-neotree)